-CHARACTERISTICS OF THE SHARES

-Share Classes ISIN Currency Type of Shares

-С LU1876459212 EUR All investors

-R LU1876459303 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1 Share

-М LU1876459485 CHF Accumulation All investors wishing to have full and

-BC LU1876459568 USD systematic hedging against currency risk

-E LU2249462792 GBP

-I LU2249462958 EUR All investors 1 000 000 €

-J LU2249462875 EUR All investors 1 Share

-Z LU1876459642 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1 Share

-Valuation Day Every Business Day

-Cut-off Time 12.00 p.m. of the relevant Valuation Day

-Subscription and Redemption Settlement Day 3 Business [ Days following th e Valuation Day
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription С LU1876459212 EUR All investors R LU1876459303 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 4.0 М LU1876459485 CHF 1 Share ВС LU1876459568 USD Accumulation All investors wishing to have full and systematic hedging against currency risk Е LU2249462792 GBP 1 LU2249462958 EUR All investors 1,000,000€ J LU2249462875 EUR All investors 1 Share Z LU1876459642 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1 Share D LU2336814749 EUR Distribution All investors 1,000,000€ IM LU2336814822 CHF All investors wishing to have full and systematic hedging against currency risk 1,000,000 CHF IB LU2336815043 USD Accumulation All investors wishing to have full and systematic hedging against currency risk 1,000,000 USD IE LU2336815126 GBP All investors wishing to have full and systematic hedging against currency risk 5,000,000 £ Valuation Day Every Busin ess Day Distribution Allocation of net income: Distribution or postponement decision of the management co Distribution Allocation more or less net capital gains realized: Distribution or postponement decision management company Cut-off Ti me 12.00 p.m. of the relevant Valuation Day Subscription and Redemption Settlement Day 3 Business Days following the Valuation Day

-\\ For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.
+^{} For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.

-FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С R М BC E T J Z Management Company Fee Up to 2% Up to 2.5% Up to 2% Up to 1% Up to 1.2% Up to 0.05% 0.15% 6 Max Other Fees Calculated monthly on the basis of the average net assets of the SICAV.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 2% Up to 10% Redemption Fee paid to the Management Company Up to 2% Up to 10% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment partment.
-Performance fees Yes None
+FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS Ε С R M BC J Z D IM ΙB ΙE Up to Up to Up to Management Up to 0.65 0.05 0.55 2% 2.5% 2% 2% 1% 1.2% 1% 1% 1% Company Fee % % 0.15% Max Calculated monthly on the basis of the average net assets of the SICAV.
+Include audit, custody, Other Fees Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Up to Up to Up to Up to Up to Up to 2% 2% 10% 2% 2% 2% Management Company Redemption Fee paid to the Up to Up to Up to Up to Up to Up to 2% 10% 2% 2% 2% 2% Management Company Securities financing All income of the securities financing transactions are for the benefit of the Compartment. transactions fees 20% 20% 20% 20% 10% 20% 20% 20% 20% 20% 10% Performance Fees 3 None